Last Updated: December 13, 2024

 Constraint Date:

 Definition: The constraint date is the specific date associated with a task constraint.
-It's the date that constrains the start or finish of the task, depending on the constraint type.
+Depending on the constraint type determines whether the task is in some way constrained by a start or finish date.

-Setting: Users can set a constraint date when applying a constraint to a task.
+Setting: When applying a constraint to a task, users can set a start date.
 For example, if you use "Start No Earlier Than," you would specify the date the task cannot start.

 OLE